UX Design - Design System - User Research - UI Design

 My Role

-I served as UX Strategy & Experience Design Lead, partnering with creative, content, and development teams to:
+I served as UX Strategy & Design Lead, partnering with copywriters, clients, project managers, and development teams to:

 Deliverables included:

-Wireframes and modular components supporting seasonal campaign integration.
+Wireframes and modular components and supporting assets for seasonal campaigns.

 Research & Key Insights